pierre-rouleau/timelog/README.md

 For the moment, the easiest way is to use PEL, which installs timelog when the `pel-use-timelog` user-option is turned on.

+# Credit

+This is mostly the work of [Markus Flambard](https://gist.github.com/flambard/419770#file-timelog-el) with some changes to modernize the code and add CSV format support.